KenwoodFox/EG-207/docs/usage/getting-started.rst

 Using your sensor
 -----------------

-Once you've collected your *Climate Monitoring System* and configured your software, proceed to the :ref:`Usage` section to learn how to use your sensor.
+Once you've collected your *Climate Monitoring System* and configured your software, proceed to the :ref:`Normal Use` section to learn how to use your sensor.